Actionable and Interpretable Fault Localization for Recurring Failures in Online Service Systems: Design of model

 As shown in \cref{fig:model-architecture}, the \ours{} model takes the metric values and the FDG around the failure time as inputs and outputs a suspicious score for each failure unit with a binary classifier.
 Note that different failures could have different corresponding FDGs.

 More specifically, first, to solve the challenge of representing failure units uniformly, we introduce a feature extractor module that can grasp temporal information of metrics and correlations among metrics (\cref{sec:feature-extractor}).
 A feature extractor is trained to map the metrics of any failure unit of the same failure class into a fixed-width vector (unit-level feature).
 We train a failure extractor for each failure class, since failure units of different failure classes contain different metrics.
 Second, to enable modeling failure propagation, we employ a feature aggregator to encode the structural information on the FDG into aggregated features (\cref{sec:feature-aggregator}).
 The feature aggregator utilizes attention mechanism to pay more attention on related failure units.
 Finally, we introduce a classifier to score each failure unit based on its aggregated feature (\cref{sec:classifier}).
 For generalizability, the failure units in the same failure class share a feature extractor, and all failure units share a feature aggregator and classifier.
 For different failure classes, their feature extractors are all the same except the input size.
-In this way, the score of a failure unit (e.g., \textit{Docker6 CPU} in \cref{fig:sys-a-FDG}) is majorly determined by its metric values and the metric values of its related failure units (e.g., \textit{Service6 Requests}, \textit{Service2 Requests}, \textit{OSB1 Requests}), even if no historical failure has the same faulty failure unit.
+In this way, the score of a failure unit (e.g., \textit{Docker6 CPU} in \cref{fig:sys-a-FDG}) is majorly determined by its metric values and the metric values of its related failure units (e.g., \textit{Service6 Requests}, \textit{Service2 Requests}, \textit{OSB1 Requests}) rather than its location.

 Our model is trained by minimizing a revised loss function (\cref{sec:loss-function}).
 Furthermore, we employ class balancing for training, since the frequency of each failure class in training data varies (\cref{sec:class-balancing}).